The Civil war saw the 1st use of armored

 Armament: 3- field guns

-of the battle of Folck's Mill, just east of
+Described in account of the battle of Folck's Mill, just east of

 “The confederate forces then turned south to cross the Potomac near